likt1/softeng_lab1/README.md

-softeng_lab1
+Software Engineering Lab
 ============

-Software Engineering Lab 1 Repository
+Software Engineering Lab 1-3 Repository

+To work together as a team